Primetalk/SynapseGrid/README.md

 Feature highlights
 ------------------

 1. SynapseGrid allows function composition of "multifunctions" (functions with a few inputs and outputs).
-It is more flexible than monads composition of Haskell Arrows.
+It is more flexible than monads composition of Kleisli Arrows.
 2. Strictly typed message handling in Akka actors (more natural than in Typed actors or Typed Channels).
 3. Multi input/multi output functions (multifunctions).
 4. Systems process portions of information ASAP.
 The grid can be the base of real time systems.